coremonkey/pithy-path/README.md

 * Node-app listens on port 3000 for requests and read/writes to the MongoDb.

+## Getting Started
+### Pre-Requisites
+You will need the following packages installed
+* Docker
+* npm
+* Node LTS

+### Build and run
+To Build and run the app `docker-compose up' open `http://localhost:4200` to use the app

+Beleow is summary of the process and tools used to create the apps and work on them outside Docker
 ## Building node-app
 1. `mkdir node-app`
 2. `cd node-path`